ajahne/essential-manager-meetings/templates/one-on-one-meeting-agenda.md

   - Provide feedback/coaching
     - (make sure you start with showing you can take feedback first before giving it)
 - **Follow up and next steps** (5 minutes)
-  - outline and share next steps are neccessary
+  - outline and share next steps as neccessary

 ## Additional information
 - Meeting Length: 60 minutes